-The frequency of ransomware attacks is set to increase dramatically in 2021 and beyond, with increasing sophistication.
-For example, some malware already exist that are more sophisticated than WannaCry and which actually looks for weak backup systems and encrypts the backed up data itself.
+The frequency of ransomware attacks is set to increase dramatically in 2022 and beyond, and with increasing sophistication.
+For example, some malware already exists that is more sophisticated than WannaCry and which actually looks for weak backup systems and encrypts the backed up data itself.
 It’s paramount that we are ready to face these threats and understand the necessary link between ransomware and backups.
 A research from Palo Alto Networks shows that just in the first half of 2021 the average ransom payment amount is typically more than half a million dollars ($570,000+, to be exact).

 For an enterprise to sufficiently protect backups from ransomware, advance preparation and thought is required.
 Data protection technology, backup best practices and staff training are critical for mitigating the business-threatening disruption that ransomware attacks can inflict on an organization’s backup servers.

-One of the best protections against such attacks is to have a data backup solution of correct architecture and best-practice backup strategies, and to ensure any cloud backups are adequately protected and available, and you have a strategy to ensure you’re not syncing local infected files with those that should be kept safe in the cloud.
+One of the best protections against such attacks is to have a data backup solution of correct architecture, properly configured, combined with best-practice backup strategies.
+This includes ensuring any cloud backups are adequately protected and available, and you have a strategy to ensure you’re not syncing local infected files with those that should be kept safe in the cloud.
 That also means having up-to-date copies of that data available elsewhere.
-For any medium to large company, having an enterprise-grade backup solution is essential, because correct data backup, storage and compliance practice can be the main difference between a company’s survival and failure because of ransomware attacks.
+For any medium to large company, having an enterprise-grade backup solution is essential because correct data backup, storage and compliance practice can be the main difference between a company’s survival and failure in the event of a ransomware attack.

 If you are researching how to protect backups from ransomware, you might come across wrong or out of date advice.
 The reality is that ransomware backup protection is a little more complex, so let’s look into some of the most popular myths surrounding the topic.